theartusz/config/README.md

 # config
+Setup fish config with aliases and starship as i like it :)

+Copy the content of `config.fish` and paste it to `./.config/fish/config.fish`

+## sw-starting-pack
-install software which I use to fresh instalation of linux
+Install software which I use to fresh instalation of linux

-## Steps to run the script
+## Steps to run the script sw-starting-pack
 1. download the script
 2. make sript executable\
 `chmod +x <file-name>`